FREQUENTLY ASKED QUESTIONS

 Our year-round school schedule enables us to consider applications submitted at any time of the year.
 Our "rolling" enrollment process means once accepted, your learner can start at the beginning of any 6-week Session scheduled throughout the year.

-Check out our simple, 3-Part Audition process for more on how to apply and/or get on the Waitlist.
+Check out our simple, Family Application Process for more on how to apply and/or get on the Waitlist.

-How do you measure a learner's progress at Acton Academy NWA?
+How do you measure a learner's progress at AANWA?

 We measure student progress in several different ways: